pnnl/NATIG/README.md

 3. DDoS: parameters for the DDoS attacker (ex: number of bots)
 4. Simulation: general parameters for the simulation (ex: the start and end time of the simulation)

+###gridlabd\_config.json
+1. Helics parameters: Helics broker setup parameters (ex: IP address and port number for helics setup)
+2. Endpoint: Gridlabd endpoint

+NOTE: to change the helics broker's port, the run.sh, the gridlabd\_config.json and the ns3-*.cc need to be updated.
+All 3 of the files have a reference to the port used by the helics broker.

 ## Simulated attacks

 ### Currently working